appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/kubernetes.md

   --docker-password="$(cat registry-password)"
 ```

-### Secure Sensitive Data With Kubernetes Secrets
+### Secure Sensitive Data With Kubernetes Secrets (Optional)

-To remove sensitive data from the `values.yaml` file, you can create some secrets before you deploy the Appcircle server Helm chart.
+To optionally remove sensitive data from the `values.yaml` file, you can create some secrets before you deploy the Appcircle server Helm chart.
 For more information, you can check the [Secrets for Sensitive Values section.](/self-hosted-appcircle/configure-server/kubernetes/helm-configuration.md#secrets-for-sensitive-values)

-### Production Readiness
+### Production Readiness (Optional)

-To ensure your deployment is ready for production, follow the guidelines provided in the [Production Readiness](/self-hosted-appcircle/configure-server/kubernetes/helm-configuration.md#production-readiness) section.
-This section will help you adjust the settings in the `values.yaml` file, such as providing the external PostgreSQL, MongoDB, Vault and MinIO connection strings.
+To optionally ensure your deployment is ready for production, follow the guidelines provided in the [Production Readiness](/self-hosted-appcircle/configure-server/kubernetes/helm-configuration.md#production-readiness) section.
+This section will help you adjust the settings in the `values.yaml` file, such as providing the external PostgreSQL, MongoDB, Vault, and MinIO connection settings.

-### Appcircle Server Helm Chart Configurations
+### Appcircle Server Helm Chart Configurations (Optional)

-Refer to the [Configuration Section](/self-hosted-appcircle/configure-server/kubernetes/helm-configuration.md#update-the-configuration-file) to customize the Appcircle server for various deployment scenarios.
+Optionally, refer to the [Configuration Section](/self-hosted-appcircle/configure-server/kubernetes/helm-configuration.md#update-the-configuration-file) to customize the Appcircle server for various deployment scenarios.
 This section provides detailed instructions on configuring different aspects of the Appcircle server using the Helm chart.

 ## Deploy Using Helm